Have you been affected by the wild weather?

 Send us your photos and video.

-Residents of Herald Island, in West Auckland, were last night sandbagging to protect their properties from the 11.30pm king tide - when the centre of the low was due.
+Herald Island residents were last night sandbagging to protect their properties from the 11.30pm king tide - when the centre of the low was due.
 But the waters had receded by this morning and a major cleanup was under way.

 City-bound lanes of Auckland's Northwestern Motorway were closed for four-and-a-half hours after the tide began lapping around cars.
 When it retreated, it clogged the motorway with debris.
 A south-bound section of motorway near the harbour bridge was also closed for an hour.